 The report also warns that, even if all deadlines are kept, the Australian Navy would have only one working submarine in 2034 and up to four by 2040.

-Australia currently operates a fleet of six aging Collins class submarines, which were produced in Sweden and delivered to Australia between 1996 and 2003.
+Australia currently operates a fleet of six aging Collins class submarines, which were assembled in South Australia by the Australian Submarine Corporation (ASC) on a Swedish design between 1990 and 2003.

 dj/jm (Reuters, AFP)